FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_bp_intro.md

 ## Secure connections

-<span class="mc-variable axway_variables.Company_Name variable">Axway</span> deems it mandatory that all connections with external networks be secure and secure connections are recommended for internal connections.
+{{< SecureTransport/companyname  >}} deems it mandatory that all connections with external networks be secure and secure connections are recommended for internal connections.
 For example, connections between an SSO proxy and an application must always be TLS-secured with mutual authentication to avoid anyone connecting with the proxy header without any credentials.

 <span id="Sample"></span>

 ## Sample certificates

-<span class="mc-variable axway_variables.Company_Name variable">Axway</span> provides sample certificates with the product.
+{{< SecureTransport/companyname  >}} provides sample certificates with the product.
 These certificates should be used for test purposes only.
 As soon as the product goes live, or as soon as real data is managed by the product, you must use your own certificates.
 Using sample certificates is a security risk as all Axway customers have the same certificates with the same private keys.

 The following sample certificates are delivered with the product.
 These certificates should be used only for test purposes and must be replaced with your own certificates as soon as possible.
 These certificates are self-signed.
 They expire within a month after installation.